 (e) The front fog lamps are switched ON;

-The automatic operation of the dipped-beam headlamps shall be resumed as soon as the conditions in this paragraph no longer exist.
+The automatic operation of the passing-beam headlamps shall be resumed as soon as the conditions in this paragraph no longer exist.

 6.2.7.6.
-Irrespective of the requirements of paragraph 6.2.7.5., it shall always be possible to switch the dipped beam headlamps ON manually.
+Irrespective of the requirements of paragraph 6.2.7.5., it shall always be possible to switch the passing-beam headlamps ON manually.

 6.2.7.7.
 The driver shall at all times be able to engage the automatic operation.

 6.2.7.8.
-Notwithstanding the provisions of paragraph 6.2.7.5., in cases where the ambient illuminance is 1,000 lx or more the dipped-beam headlamps may switch ON and OFF automatically relative to other factors such as time or ambient conditions (e.g. time of the day, vehicle location, rain, fog, etc.).
+Notwithstanding the provisions of paragraph 6.2.7.5., in cases where the ambient illuminance is 1,000 lx or more the passing-beam headlamps may switch ON and OFF automatically relative to other factors such as time or ambient conditions (e.g. time of the day, vehicle location, rain, fog, etc.).

 6.2.8.
 Tell-tale